 - 1. Click the left mouse button on the down-arrow of an input selector.
-A menu will open, displaying the sources available to route into your PC-90. - 2.
+A menu will open, displaying the sources available to route into your PC-90.
+Note that only selections currently enabled in the Routing tab will be available as Sources and Destinations.
+(Cubase Sends and Returns will also be available if they have been enabled.) - 2.
 Use the scrollbar to view all of the sources. - 3.
 Click on a source to route it as an input source.
 The input selector will display the selected input source.